JZtoper/HGMamba-Net/README.md

 # HGMamba-Net
-The configuration of the environment is based on nnUnet and Umamba.
+The environment configuration can be referred to as nnUnet and Umamba.
+Simply replace the relevant file packages.